Get Your Anti inflammatory Food List PDF

-You may have wondered what’s the best anti-inflammatory diet?
-And you may have heard about the benefits of the Mediterranean Diet and it’s ant-inflammation effects.
+You may have heard about the benefits of the Mediterranean Diet and its anti inflammatory benefits.
 In 2017, there was an article published in the Journal of the American College of Cardiology titled Trending Cardiovascular Nutrition Controversies.

 Plant based foods like fruits, vegetables, whole grains and healthy plant fats like olive oil and avocados are full of antioxidants and phytochemicals which help prevent and help heal the inflammation in our body.
 Fish rich in omega 3 fatty acids like salmon also help the body fight inflammation.